Introduction to Scientific Diving

 Participants in the workshop learn to safely and effectively use diving as a tool to conduct underwater research, while completing a rigorous training curriculum including in-water rescue procedures, small boat dive operations, and underwater survey techniques.
 Academic subjects include diving physics, physiology, decompression theory and accident management.

 This is a non-credit course and is available exclusively to those with research applications.
-FSU faculty, staff, and graduate and undergraduate students with research funding from FSU Grant Projects will be given priority.
+FSU faculty, staff, and graduate and undergraduate students working on Sponsored Research projects will be given priority.

 The course curriculum will include certifications for Emergency First Responder, PADI Enriched Air Diver, Emergency Oxygen Provider and Rescue Diver.
 The successful Scientific-Diver-in-Training will conclude the workshop with FSU/AAUS Scientific Diving Authorization.